W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 ---

-##### Kick-start a Project
+##### Talk about a project

-Do you have a project I can help with? or you might have some queries and wish to get in touch.
-Either way, I would relish the opportunity to hear from you.
+Do you have a project you wish to discuss?
+I would relish the opportunity to hear from you.
 [Email me](mailto:hello@wailaw.me) or connect on the social platforms below.